The Disc-structure space: Localisations of mapping spaces between operads

 \begin{proof} By the assumption on $X_{hG}$, we may assume that $X$ is a finite $G$-CW complex consisting of free $G$-cells.
 This allows us to argue by induction on the number of cells: if $X$ is obtained from $X'$ by attaching a single free $G$-cell, there are commutative squares

 The left square is a homotopy pushout of $G$-spaces and the right square is obtained from it by applying $\Map ^h_G(-,Y)$, so it is a homotopy pullback.
 By an induction over a principal Postnikov tower of the path components of $Y$, one sees that the conclusions hold for all components of the right-hand terms of the right-hand diagram.
-By induction, we may assume they hold for the bottom-left corner in the right-hand diagram, so by an application of \cref{lem:lem-hopb} and using that subgroups of (finitely generated) nilpotent groups are (finitely generated) nilpotent, they also hold for all components of the top-left corner in the right-hand diagram. \end{proof}
+By induction, we may assume they hold for the bottom-left corner in the right diagram, so using \cref{lem:lem-hopb} and that subgroups of (finitely generated) nilpotent groups are (finitely generated) nilpotent, they also hold for all components of the top-left corner in the right diagram. \end{proof}

-Recall that a \emph{$\ul{k}$-cubical diagram} is a functor on the poset of subsets of $\ul{k}\coloneqq \{1,\ldots,k\}$.
+Recall that a \emph{$\unl{k}$-cubical diagram} is a functor on the poset of subsets of $\unl{k}\coloneqq \{1,\ldots,k\}$.

-\begin{lem} Let $X$ be a $\ul{k}$-cubical diagram of spaces with nilpotent path components. \begin{enumerate} \item $\holim_{\varnothing\neq I\subseteq \ul{r}}X(I)$ has nilpotent components and the map $\holim_{\varnothing\neq I\subseteq \ul{k}}X(I)\ra \holim_{\varnothing\neq I\subseteq \ul{k}}(X(I)_T)$ induced by the $T$-localisations of the $X(I)$'s, is a $T$-localisation when restricted to any component of the source and the corresponding component of the target. \item If $X(I)$ has finitely generated homotopy groups at all basepoints for all $\varnothing \neq I\subseteq \ul{k}$, then $\holim_{\varnothing\neq I\subseteq \ul{k}}X(I)$ has finitely generated homotopy groups at all basepoints. \end{enumerate} \end{lem}
+\begin{lem} Let $X$ be a $\unl{k}$-cubical diagram of spaces with nilpotent path components. \begin{enumerate} \item $\holim_{\varnothing\neq I\subseteq \unl{r}}X(I)$ has nilpotent components and the map $\holim_{\varnothing\neq I\subseteq \unl{k}}X(I)\ra \holim_{\varnothing\neq I\subseteq \unl{k}}(X(I)_T)$ induced by the $T$-localisations of the $X(I)$'s, is a $T$-localisation when restricted to any component of the source and the corresponding component of the target. \item If $X(I)$ has finitely generated homotopy groups at all basepoints for all $\varnothing \neq I\subseteq \unl{k}$, then $\holim_{\varnothing\neq I\subseteq \unl{k}}X(I)$ has finitely generated homotopy groups at all basepoints. \end{enumerate} \end{lem}

 \begin{proof} We prove the claim by induction on $k$.
-For $k=1$ the claim is vacuous as $\holim_{\varnothing\neq I\subseteq \ul{1}}X(I)\simeq X(\underline{1})$.
+For $k=1$ the claim is vacuous as $\holim_{\varnothing\neq I\subseteq \unl{1}}X(I)\simeq X(\underline{1})$.
 For larger $k$, we use that the homotopy limit fits into a homotopy cartesian square

-By induction, the conclusion of the statement holds for two diagrams defining the bottom row, and by assumption also for $X(\ul{k})$, so \cref{lem:lem-hopb} gives the induction step. \end{proof}
+By induction, the conclusion of the statement holds for two diagrams defining the bottom row, and by assumption also for $X(\unl{k})$, so \cref{lem:lem-hopb} gives the induction step. \end{proof}